Characterising the infinite volume scaling limit of gradient models with non-convex energy: Adapting the analysis in

 for all $\Kcal\in B_{\tilde{\varrho}}(0)$.
 The map $\widehat{\Hcal}$ is smooth and its derivatives are bounded uniformly in $N$. \end{lemma} A valid choice for the parameter $\tilde{\varrho}$, which determines the domain of the map $\widehat{\Hcal}$, is given by

 where $\rho_0=\min\{\eps_2/2,(8\widehat{C}_{0,2})^{-1}\}$ and the constants $\eps_1$, $\eps_2$ and $\widehat{C}_{i_1,i_2}$ are as in Theorem \ref{T:Tfp}.
-Combined with the result of Step 7, this permits us to recover the main renormalisation group representation of the partition function from \cite{ABKM} in our setting. \begin{theorem} [Theorem 11.1 of \cite{ABKM}] On the assumptions of Theorem \ref{T:Tfp} and for a choice of constants consistent with it, for every triplet $(L,h,A)$ with $L\ge L_0$, $h\ge h_0(L)$ and $A\ge A_0(L)$, there exists a $\varrho=\varrho(L,h,A)>0$ such that for each $N\ge 1$ there are smooth maps $\lambda_N: B_{\varrho}(0)\subset \bE\to \R$, $\bq_N: B_{\varrho}(0)\to B_{\kappa}(0)$ and $K_N: B_{\varrho}(0)\to \bM(\Pcal_N^c,\mathfrak{V}_N)$, whose derivatives are bounded uniformly in $N$, with the following properties.
+Combined with the result of step 7, this permits us to recover the main renormalisation group representation of the partition function from \cite{ABKM} in our setting. \begin{theorem} [Theorem 11.1 of \cite{ABKM}] On the assumptions of Theorem \ref{T:Tfp} and for a choice of constants consistent with it, for every triplet $(L,h,A)$ with $L\ge L_0$, $h\ge h_0(L)$ and $A\ge A_0(L)$, there exists a $\varrho=\varrho(L,h,A)>0$ such that for each $N\ge 1$ there are smooth maps $\lambda_N: B_{\varrho}(0)\subset \bE_{\zeta,\Qcal_V}\to \R$, $\bq_N: B_{\varrho}(0)\to B_{\kappa}(0)$ and $K_N: B_{\varrho}(0)\to \bM(\Pcal_N^c,\mathfrak{V}_N)$, whose derivatives are bounded uniformly in $N$, with the following properties.
 The equality

 holds for all $\Kcal\in B_{\varrho}(0)$.
-There are constants $\widetilde{C}_l(L,h,A)>0$ such that
+There are constants $\widetilde{C}_\ell(L,h,A)>0$ such that

-for every $l\ge 0$.
+for every $\ell\ge 0$.
 Finally, we have the bound

 \end{theorem} To obtain \eqref{E:KNbound1} for all sufficiently large $N$ it is enough to take $\varrho=\tilde{\varrho}$, the constant from Lemma \ref{L:Hfp}.
-Otherwise, the additional constraint
+Otherwise, a sufficient constraint for any given $N$ is

-is sufficient for any given $N$.
-These statements may be derived from our previous Steps above by following closely the arguments in Chapters 11 and 12 of \cite{ABKM}.
+These statements may be derived from our previous steps above by following closely the arguments in Chapters 11 and 12 of \cite{ABKM}.
 A proof is therefore omitted.

 Theorem \ref{T:mainrep} is the main technical statement of \cite{ABKM}, adapted to our setting and notation: the results on the surface tension and scaling limit in \cite{ABKM}, which represent the starting point for this work, are a direct consequence of this theorem.
 It is also the main tool for our argument to relate the tuning parameter $\bq_N(\Kcal)$ to the Hessian of surface tension.
-Accordingly, this completes our adaptation of the method in \cite{ABKM} for our present aims.
+Theorem \ref{T:mainrep} is given in terms of an abstract perturbation function $\Kcal\in\bE_{\zeta,\Qcal_V}$.
+It therefore remains to connect this statement to the concrete function $\Kcal_{u,\beta,V}$ introduced in \eqref{E:KubV} and make the dependence on the tilt $u$ explicit.